15 Magical Things to Do in Marseille in Winter (& Christmas)

 🛌 Top Hotels in Marseille:

-1. App-Arte Marseille Vieux-Port (our top pick!)
+1. App-Arte Marseille Vieux-Port (my top pick; near the port!)

-3. Terrasse by MaisonMars (great location!)
+3. Terrasse by MaisonMars (great location and has A/C)

 🚗 Looking for the best way to get around Marseille?
 Click here to check rental car rates for France!